-A total of 61.9% of respondents indicated that communities seek audience with regional leaders, mostly by going physically to their offices.
+A total of 61.9% of the respondents indicated that communities seek audience with regional leaders, mostly by going physically to their offices.
 On the question whether their regional leaders respond to their (communities) request for a meeting, 76.2% of the respondents indicated that their regional leaders listened to their concerns but did not provide resources.
-The rationale behind this is that there is no dedicated budget given to regional leaders which caters for community development, and this is hampering development in the rural areas of the Kavango East Region.
+The rationale behind this is that there is no dedicated budget given to regional leaders which caters for community development, and this is hampering development in the rural areas of Kavango East Region.
 It might be that regional leaders are willing to allocate resources, but they do not have the resources at their disposal.

 A total of 28% of the respondents indicated that they have a committee that discusses problems in the villages.
-On the same question 33.3% of the respondents said they do not have one, because they can't afford to pay for it, since government does not pay them.
-While the other 33.3%, also indicated that the committee is not in place without any reason (See table 4.2 and 4.3 above for more supported by table 4.1).
+On the same question 33.3% of the respondents said they do not have one, because they can't afford to pay them, since government does not pay them.
+While the other 33.3%, also indicated that the committee is not in place without any reason.

 On the impact of regional leadership on development, 52.4% indicated that proper leadership will contribute to poverty eradication, job creation, improved economic activities, and sustainable development.
 Sadly, 47.6% of respondents indicated that they are not aware of anything.
-This may be attributed to a lack of education in the community to enable the community to know what is expected from their elected regional leaders (also see table 4.3 above for more).
+This may be attributed to a lack of education in the community to enable the community to know what is expected from their elected regional leaders (also see table 4.7 above for more).